 - Prolonged use of some medications as anti-histamines

-- Some medical conditions are associated with dry eyes as Sjögren’s Syndrome.
+- Some medical conditions are associated with dry eyes, such as Sjögren’s syndrome.
 Fortunately, this is rare.

 Dry Eye Treatment

 Dry eye tends to be a chronic condition, meaning that your symptoms may reoccur or worsen over time.
-Dry Eyes can have a significant impact on your quality of life, affecting daily activities such as reading or computer work or driving.
+Dry eyes can have a significant impact on your quality of life, affecting daily activities such as reading, computer work, or driving.

 The main treatment for dry eyes is lubricating drops.
 There are many types of lubricating drops or gels.
 Most of these drops can be bought over the counter.
 It is important to use the correct type of drops.
 The wrong drops are unlikely to cause any harm, but they won’t help as much.